jjackson-eco/mammal_weather_lifehistory/meta_regression/README.md

 ### `brms` models

-Now we move to Gaussian models, which were implemented using the `brms` package, which is an interface for stan in R using NUTS (no U-turn) and Hamiltonian Monte-Carlo (HMC) MCMC sampling.
+Now we move to the Gaussian models, which were implemented using the `brms` package, which is an interface for stan in R using NUTS (no U-turn) and Hamiltonian Monte-Carlo (HMC) MCMC sampling.
 Following McElreath (2020), we first carried out single Markov Chain tests to visualize convergence.
 These can be found in `testing_and_prior_predictive_simulation/phylo_meta_regression_test.R`.
 Now, we fit the base model that does not include predictors of interest (spatial effects on life-history):

 ```
 ## Base model